vsoch/libabigail-python/abi-python/python/rules.md

 > /* Utility function for do_lookup_x.
 The caller is called with undef_name, ref, version, flags and type_class, and those are passed as the first five arguments.
 The caller then computes sym, symidx, strtab, and map and passes them as the next four arguments.
 Lastly the caller passes in versioned_sym and num_versions which are modified by check_match during the checking process.  */

+Note that it looks like there is an [older method](https://github.com/lattera/glibc/blob/895ef79e04a953cac1493863bcae29ad85657ee1/elf/dl-lookup.c#L422) to look up symbols, a "SysV-style hash table."

 #### Rule 4.
 Symbol is still undefined